Baking & Cooking Favourites

 History: These are seedlings of Weschke Shagbark Hickories, a variety that was discovered in Iowa by Carl Weschke and named in 1926.
 It was selected for its excellent flavour.

 Why We Grow It: While these seedlings will vary from their parents, the goal is that the excellent qualities of Weschke Shagbark Hickories will be passed along to its offspring!
 Weshcke Shagbark Hickories are known for having excellent flavour and thin shells that are easier for cracking.
+For more fascinating nut lore, enjoy this ebook.

 History: Westland apples were developed at the Alberta Special Crops and Horticultural Research Centre in Brooks, Alberta and introduced in 1979.